Magna Carta: Glorious Revolution

 The first attempt at a proper historiography was undertaken by Robert Brady, who refuted the supposed antiquity of Parliament and belief in the immutable continuity of the law.
-Brady realised that the liberties of the Charter were limited and argued that the liberties were the grant of the King.
-By putting Magna Carta in historical context, he cast doubt on its contemporary political relevance; his historical understanding did not survive the Glorious Revolution, which, according to the historian J. G. A. Pocock, "marked a setback for the course of English historiography."
+Brady contended that the liberties of the Charter were limited and argued that the liberties were the grant of the monarch.
+By putting Magna Carta in historical context, he cast doubt on its contemporary political relevance.
+Brady's historical interpretation did not survive the Glorious Revolution, which ousted the Stuart monarch James II.
+According to the historian J. G. A. Pocock, that "marked a setback for the course of English historiography."

-According to the Whig interpretation of history, the Glorious Revolution was an example of the reclaiming of ancient liberties.
+In the Whig interpretation of history, the Glorious Revolution was an example of reclaiming ancient liberties.
 Reinforced with Lockean concepts, the Whigs believed England's constitution to be a social contract, based on documents such as Magna Carta, the Petition of Right, and the Bill of Rights.
-The English Liberties (1680, in later versions often British Liberties) by the Whig propagandist Henry Care (d.
-1688) was a cheap polemical book that was influential and much-reprinted, in the American colonies as well as Britain, and made Magna Carta central to the history and the contemporary legitimacy of its subject.
+The English Liberties (1680, in later versions often British Liberties) by the Whig writer Henry Care (d.
+1688) was a polemical and influential work that was much-reprinted, in the American colonies as well as Britain.
+It placed Magna Carta central to the history and the contemporary legitimacy of its subject.